KristiyanGeorgiev1996/ThePythonWay/02.Programming-Fundamentals-Python/01.Tasks-Programming-Fundamentals-with-Python/07.Methods/READMe.md

 # 🧑‍💻 Methods – Programming Fundamentals with Python

 This folder contains tasks from the **Methods** section of the _Programming Fundamentals with C#_ course at SoftUni.
-The original tasks were part of the C# curriculum, but here they are reimplemented in JavaScript as a way to practice and master the language.
+The original tasks were part of the C# curriculum, but here they are reimplemented in Python as a way to practice and master the language.
 Below are the tasks with brief descriptions.

 ---